Skip to content

 ViveMar’s Conservation Efforts

+For over 10 years, Vivemar has concentrated on the conservation of the coastal region near Puerto Escondido.
 The organization is part of a network of community cooperatives that work to protect the coast of Oaxaca and its beaches.

 Currently, Vivemar protects more than 27 km (16 miles) of coastline from Playa Manzanillo to Vigía beach.